-However, someone with a deep interest in Leo’s world—maybe one of his stalkers, let’s say—might spend more time on the task.
+However, someone with a deep interest in Leo’s world—maybe one of his mega-fans, let’s say—might spend more time on the task.
 They would dismiss information they already knew and hone in on content that was truly new and unique.
 We’d expect to see completely different behavior from this person.

 Passion on a subject changes how participants invest in usability test tasks.
 That change can have profound effects on the results and the recommendations produced by the team.

 One of our first attempts at countering the effects of DiCaprio tasks was to ask participants to role-play.
 Role-playing is a time-tested psychological technique that puts people into a more conducive context, gaining the information you really need.